obirn/Epipaintor/README.md

 # Epinator by Fast-Thinking
 ![alt text](https://github.com/obirn/Epinator/blob/main/Assets/gitlab_logo.png?raw=true)

-Introducing Epinator, the ChatBot we developed for our 4th semester at EPITA.
+Introducing Epinator, the graphical editor we developed for our 4th semester at EPITA.

 The developpement team, Fast-Thinking is made of 4 dedicated EPITA students:
 - Robin Varliette